Oxylad/Oxylad/README.md

 ## Hi there 👋

+I like to take pics sometimes when i'm not lazy

+Discord: @oxylad
+Instagram: oscar.grt

 <!--
 **Oxylad/Oxylad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.